Mac-ziis/Pig-Dice/README.md

 Code: const diceGame = new PigDiceGame(); > const player = new Players("Mac", "33"); > diceGame.addplayer(player); > console.log(PigDiceGame);
 Expected Output:

+Description: rollDice();

+Test: "It should return a random number between 1 and 6"
+Code: rollDice(1);
+Expected Output: a number between 1 and 6

 <!-- Description: DestinationsList()